What You Need to Know About Car Insurance Groups

 Blog Header Image: Car Insurance Groups

-Car insurance groups are a system used by insurance companies in the UK to determine how much to charge for an insurance policy.
-In this blog post, we will explain what insurance groups are, how they are determined, and why they are important to consider when purchasing or leasing a car.
+Car insurance groups are used by insurers in the UK to decide how much to charge for an insurance policy.
+Each car model is placed into an insurance group, and this classification plays a major role in determining premiums.
+In this guide, we explain what insurance groups are, how they are set, and why they matter if you’re buying or leasing a car.

 The Basics of Car Insurance Groups